Premium

 .

-RIC has been fined Rs 150 crore in March by the Department of Telecom (DoT) for re-routing calls, an action upheld by TDSAT, although the company has denied any wrong doings.
+RIC has been fined Rs 150 crore in March by the Department of Telecom DoT for re-routing calls, an action upheld by TDSAT, although the company has denied any wrong doings.
 Well-placed sources said the agencies have collected over a hundred documents, including more than two dozen e-mails, purportedly exchanged between top officials of Reliance Infocomm about the operations of the home country direct service under which international calls were re-routed.

-Informed sources said on Sunday that the exercise was on to check veracity of the e-mails understood to have been collected since January this year from various places, including from the company’s head office in Mumbai.
+Informed sources said on Sunday that the exercise was on to check veracity of the e-mails understood to have been collected since January this year from various places, including from the company8217;s head office in Mumbai.

 Latest Comment